xpdustry/kotlin-runtime/README.md

 - The coroutines library
 - The serialization library (json only)

-If you want to use other kotlin libraries, don't mind opening an issue.
+If you want to use other kotlin libraries, don't mind creating an issue.

 ## Usage